Margaretta Faugères: Career

 I cannot help thinking that their sensations, mental and external, are as acute as those of the people whose skin may be of a different colour; such an assertion may be bold, but facts are stubborn things, and had I not them to support me, it is probable I should not attempt to oppose the opinions of such an eminent reasoner.

-Her support of the French Revolution was probably shaped by her friendship with a French physician, Peter Faugeres, who shared her political views.
-They were married, in opposition to her father's wishes, on Bastille Day, July 14, 1792.
-Her marriage proved to be miserable; it became widely known that her husband abused her and within just a few years managed to squander her large fortune.
-In 1793, she published The Posthumous Works of Ann Eliza Bleecker in Prose and Verse, to which is added a Collection of Essays, Prose and Poetical, a collection of her mother's work and her own.
+Her support of the French Revolution was likely shaped by her friendship with a French physician, Peter Faugères, who shared her political views.
+In opposition to her father's wishes, they married on Bastille Day (July 14, 1792).
+Her marriage proved to be miserable; it became widely known that her husband abused her, and within a few years, he squandered her large fortune.
+In 1793, she published The Posthumous Works of Ann Eliza Bleecker in Prose and Verse, to which is added a Collection of Essays, Prose and Poetical, a collection of her and her mother's work.
 In 1795, she wrote Belisarius: A Tragedy.
-It was her major literary achievement, a blank-verse tragedy in four acts which echoed her views on human rights.
+It was her major literary achievement, a blank-verse tragedy in four acts that echoed her views on human rights.

-Faugeres opposed the death penalty for murder which made her view more radical than most.
-She felt it was inconsistent for a country which boasted of its freedom and happiness.
+Faugères opposed the death penalty for murder, which made her view more radical than most.
+She felt it was inconsistent for a country that boasted of its freedom and happiness.
 She wrote The Ghost of John Young in 1797.
 It was a six-page pamphlet arguing against the use of capital punishment.
 It was a poetic narrative in which she gave John Young's perspective from the grave.